dangmagg/Accounts-and-Transactions/README.md

-# RBC-Android-Assignment
-Bank Accounts and Transactions
+# Bank Accounts and Transactions

+***As a user, I want to view my bank accounts and their details/transactions.***

+## Android Application
+- MVVM Architecture with LiveData in ViewModels
+- Concurrency with ExecutorService
+- Contains dropdown selection for account type and transaction page for each account
+- Made with Android Studio
+- Tested on Pixel 5 API 30 Emulator